cenzwong/blog/03-Accessing-dtap-in-pods/readme.md

 # Access dtap using HDFS commands
 ## Prepare Hadoop
 Some of the Kubedirector App provided by HPE is pre-installed a well-configured Hadoop for you.
-Hence, the following installation steps can be skip.
+Hence, the following installation steps can be skipped.
 ### Install OpenJDK and the dependency
 ```
 apt update && apt upgrade -y